microsoft/FastTrack/tools/SimpleGraph/README.md

 #### Remove an object in Graph with a DELETE web call

-In this example, deleting a group (which may be teams-enabled) with id 5dcbffc1-a762-43a1-aa5a-2ae7edfa6aad:
+In this example, deleting a group (which may be teams-enabled) with id 5dcbffc1-a762-43a1-aa5a-2ae7edfa6aad.
+See Graph API reference [Delete group](https://docs.microsoft.com/en-us/graph/api/group-delete?view=graph-rest-1.0&tabs=http).

 ```PowerShell
 Remove-SimpleGraphObject groups/5dcbffc1-a762-43a1-aa5a-2ae7edfa6aad